urgyannurboo/urgyannurboo/README.md

 - 👋 Hi, I’m @urgyannurboo
 - 👀 I’m interested in Web Development and Competitive Programming
 - 🌱 I’m currently learning Javascript
-- 💞️ I’m looking to collaborate on Front End Projects
+- 💞️ I’m looking to collaborate on Front End Projects as well as Backend Projects
 - 📫 How to reach me ...

 <!---